TIBHannover/oer-github-tutorial/tutorial.md

 Now at the bottom of the page, you can click on `Generate`.
 This generates the metadata in the correct format.
 You can then copy the output to your clipboard either by using the `Copy` button, or by selecting the whole text (`Ctrl + A`) and copying it (`Ctrl + C`).

 !?[Add metadata](videos/metadata-placeholder.mp4)

-### 5. Generate the OER
-> The automatic generation will take your content and generate different output formats.

-Lastly, enable the automatic generation of your OER.
-To do this, go to the project's `Settings` -> `Pages` and in `Build and Development` set the source to `GitHub Actions`.
-After this, you can head to the `Actions` tab and click on the newest workflow run.
-If the worklow already ran, you will find that it failed.
-This happened because the Pages were not enabled yet.
-In this case, click on re-run jobs.
-Otherwise, wait until the jobs have finished.
-The generated documents are now created.

 ### Done!
 At the front page of your repository, inside the `README.md` content, there are several links you can use to view your generated documents.
 Click on the `landing page` link to view a page that lists metadata about your OER and supplies several links to different output formats (like a web version, a pdf version, ...).